Dbz/Algorithms/README.md

 #Contributing

+I explicitly welcome contributions from people who have never contributed to open-source before: we were all beginners once!
+I can help build on a partially working pull request with the aim of getting it merged.
+I am also actively seeking to diversify our contributors and especially welcome contributions from women from all backgrounds and people of colour. <sup>[1](#1)</sup>

 If you're interested in contributing, fork this repo and create a pull request.
 Please include a short descriptive link to your code in the readme, and order the link alphpabetically by file name.
 Include a description of each data structure or algorithm at the top of the file, and if you feel that your code needs further explanation, you can include a more detailed summary in the Data Structures or Algorithms subfolder's readme.
 Please follow the [Ruby](https://github.com/bbatsov/ruby-style-guide) and [JavaScript](https://github.com/airbnb/javascript) Style Guides.
 Tests are recommended, but optional.

 If you're looking for inspiration:

  + [Refactor one of these files!](/REFACTOR.md)
  + [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue)